 - The extent to which social protection mechanisms (e.g., unemployment benefits, retraining programs) mediate the impact on political behaviour.

-By focusing on France, a country with both detailed administrative data and a history of political volatility, this study provides robust empirical evidence on the economic underpinnings of populism in advanced democracies.
+By focusing on Italy, a country with both detailed administrative data and a history of political volatility, this study provides robust empirical evidence on the economic underpinnings of populism in advanced democracies.